tonoli/instagram-followers-scraper/README.md

 # Instagram followers scraper

-A tool to scrape the list of followers and people following a user and see the difference with a previously recorded list.
+This tool uses Python and [Selenium](http://www.seleniumhq.org/) to scrape the list of followers and people following a user and see the difference with a previously recorded list.

 ## Table of Contents